cokepizza/TableEditor/README.md

 # TableEditor

 .
-Table editor that can be easily edited like Excel <https://hixxx.me/tableEditor>
+Editor that can easily modify the table like Excel <https://hixxx.me/tableEditor>

 ----